datamesh-governance/datamesh-governance.com/README.md

 ## Architecture Decisions

-While it is not the federated governance group's actual job to define the architecture of the data platform, many of the architecture decisions have consequences for global policies and vice versa, e.g. for policy automation and monitoring.
+While it is not the federated governance group's actual job to define the architecture of the data platform, architecture decisions have consequences for global policies and vice versa, e.g. for policy automation and monitoring.

 Architecture decisions and policies are both formulated as Architecture Decision Records (ADRs) using this [template](policies/template.md).